-For CLTC, ILTC, and Kallah, the payment plan is as follows:
+For CLTC, ILTC, Kallah, and Camp BBYO, the payment plan is as follows:

 A $250 deposit is due at the time of registration

-Half of the payment is due by the advertised deadline
+Half of the payment is due by February 28, 2023

 We are glad to accept registrations initiated after the final payment deadline.
 In these cases, fees must be paid in full within 15 days.
 If teens register within 15 days of the start of their summer program, their balance must be paid in full before they arrive.

 BBYO strives to welcome all Jewish teens, regardless of background, denominational affiliation, gender, race, sexual orientation, and socio-economic status, including those with a range of intellectual, emotional, and physical abilities.
 Reasonable accommodations are made in an effort to create an inclusive environment.
-If you are interested in learning more, please contact our Director of Inclusion Arielle Handel at [email protected].
+If you are interested in learning more, please contact our Senior Director of Wellness & Inclusion Ari Handel at [email protected].